What are “precision metals”?

 While large power lasers can make faster cuts, in doing so they produce rough end cut surface finishes and wide, deep heat-affected zones — probably not the results you’re looking for in the dimensions of precision metals.

-For laser cutting of tubing, the inside of the tube must be coated with anti-spatter fluid and the materials must be laser cut one at a time, both of which increase production time and add to the cost.
+For laser cutting metal tube, the inside of the tube must be coated with anti-spatter fluid and the materials must be laser cut one at a time, both of which increase production time and add to the cost.